Looking for some better ways or long-lasting solutions to motivate yourself to workout? This article has you covered!

 However, on those days when you just don’t feel like working out, there are a lot of ways you can trick yourself into finding some motivation.

 No matter how you feel, there are techniques that you can use to shift your attitude towards your daily workout.
-Here are a few of my favorites:
+Here are a few of my favorite tips for motivating yourself to go workout:

 When I go to sleep and when I wake up each day, I want to remember I am training to have a game with 20 points, 15 rebounds, and 3 blocks.
 This was my goal since I was a Division One basketball player, and it has remained my goal as a professional basketball player at some of the highest levels of professional basketball.
 I have had a few games in my career with these stats, but I am always striving to get there as much as possible.

-When your workout gets tough or you are sore and unmotivated getting out of bed, it is helpful to know that you are on a journey and not simply struggling for nothing.
+When your workout gets tough or you are sore and unmotivated getting out of bed, it is helpful to know that you are on a journey and not simply making yourself exercise for nothing.

 There are a lot of ways you can remind yourself about your goals.